7 Incredible Benefits Of Doodling And How To Get Started

 How To Doodle

-To get all those benefits, you don’t need to be amazing at doodling, you just need to start doodling.
+To get all those benefits, you don’t need to be amazing at doodling; you need to start doodling.

-Schedule some time for yourself, pick a piece of paper and just dive into it.
-It can be mandalas, patterns or actually doodles of whatever you want.
+Schedule some time for yourself, pick a piece of paper, and dive into it.
+It can be mandalas, patterns, or actually doodles of whatever you want.
 The idea is just to let your hand draw whatever.

 Don’t worry if things don’t look perfectly straight.
 It doesn’t matter.

 Just enjoy yourself and do your best!
 If you need any ideas, you can always check my blog post on Doodling Prompts To Help You Work On Your Creativity.

 Now, in case you want to learn doodling in a more Bullet Journal sense, like how to doodle different things to decorate your journal, I got you covered.